vikingeducation/prep_basics/test-yourself-answers.md

 RVM is helpful because some gems, tools, and frameworks may only work with a particular version of Ruby.
 RVM lets you easily switch between different environments, based on needs, when developing.

 *Contributed by [Matt Davis](http://github.com/chewieee)*

+Ruby Version Manager is a software platform designed to manage multiple installations of Ruby on one computer.

+This is useful for developers because it allows them to access and use all of the tools, gems, and frameworks available for the task at hand.

 #### What is XCode?